klajmonm/pharmaceuticals/README.md

-# pharmaceuticals

 ## Pharmaceuticals

-Supporting data for our studies regarding pharmaceuticals:
+# Supporting data for our studies regarding pharmaceuticals

-- Optimal gas-phase structures of 16 pharmaceutical molecules obtained using conformational analysis in RDKit (http://www.rdkit.org) and further refinement at the DFT/BP86/pVTZ-D3 level.
+**Optimal gas-phase structures of 16 pharmaceutical molecules**

+obtained using conformational analysis in RDKit (http://www.rdkit.org) and further refinement at the DFT/BP86/pVTZ-D3 level.

 To identify the optimal vacuum geometry of an API, it is essential to start with a thorough conformational analysis.
 For